chen-keinan/k8s-node-info/README.md

 # kube-node-Info

-Kube-Node-Info is an open source audit info collector which perform Node info (fs and process data) collection and output in a json format.
+Kube-Node-Info is an open source collector who collect Node information (fs and process data) and output in a table/json format.

 ## Kube-node-info as job in k8s